 ATTRA’s daily recap of sustainable agriculture news and resources gleaned from the Internet.

-By Margo Hale, NCAT Southeast Regional Director and NCAT Livestock Specialist
+By Margo Hale, NCAT Southeast Regional Director, Armed to Farm Program Director, and Agriculture Specialist

 ATTRA’s interactive calendar of events will keep you updated on the the goings on in Sustainable Agriculture.
 We also provide the opportunity for organizations to publicize their upcoming event, festival and projects through our online events calendar.